Meeting Time: June 24, 2021 at 5:30pm PDT

 • Default_avatar

-victoria ku almost 3 years ago
+victoria ku over 3 years ago

 This proposed ordinance is a partial fix to the over-saturation and undue concentration of cannabis in District 2.
 This needs to pass, then a CAP must be implemented.
 There is ZERO cannabis in District 1 and 7.
 There is plenty of available area outside of District 2 for cannabis uses.
 District 2 has it's share.